 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-The Town's net position decreased approximately \$985,000 year-over-year.
-This decrease was driven primarily by the nearly \$925,000 decrease in net position in the Town's governmental activities.
-Included in the fiscal year 2020 governmental activities was approximately \$2.6 million in non-cash expenses related to other postemployment benefits and additional pension expense that were recorded on a GAAP basis versus cash basis.
+The Town's net position increased approximately \$617,000 year-over-year.
+This increase was driven primarily by the nearly \$703,000 increase in net position in the Town's governmental activities.

-The largest portion of the Town's net position (approximately \$22.2 million) reflects its investment in capital assets (e.g. land, buildings, machinery, and equipment), less any related debt (netted down by those amounts expected to be reimbursed by the Commonwealth) used to acquire those assets that is still outstanding.
+The largest portion of the Town's net position (approximately \$22.3 million) reflects its investment in capital assets, less any related debt (netted down by those amounts expected to be reimbursed by the Commonwealth) used to acquire those assets that is still outstanding.
 The Town uses these capital assets to provide services to citizens; consequently, these assets are not available for future spending.
 Although the Town's investment in its capital assets is reported net of related debt the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.

-An additional portion of the Town's net position (approximately \$4.0 million) represents resources that are subject to external restrictions on how they may be used.
+An additional portion of the Town's net position (approximately \$4.3 million) represents resources that are subject to external restrictions on how they may be used.

 The remaining net position is unrestricted and is presented as a deficit balance.
-The Town reports a deficit unrestricted net position of nearly \$14.4 million.
-This deficit is primarily the result of an approximate \$7.9 million net other postemployment benefit liability and \$9.5 million net pension liability at June 30, 2020.
-The Town expects that its deficit in unrestricted net position will remain for the foreseeable future.
+The Town reports a deficit unrestricted net position of nearly \$14.2 million.
+This deficit is primarily the result of an approximate \$7.9 million net other postemployment benefit liability and \$9.5 million net pension liability at June 30, 2021.
+The Town expects to continue to maintain a deficit in its unrestricted net position for the foreseeable future.